McCartney III: Critical reception

+McCartney III was very well received by music critics, achieving widespread critical acclaim.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from professional publications, McCartney III has an average score of 81, based on 23 reviews, indicating "universal acclaim".
 Aggregator AnyDecentMusic? gives it 7.6 out of 10, based on their assessment of the critical consensus.

 Writing for The Guardian, Alexis Petridis states that McCartney's "lockdown LP has his best songs in years" and that the album "is the most straightforwardly enjoyable and certainly the most personal McCartney album since 2005’s haunted, twilit Chaos and Creation in the Backyard".
 Rob Sheffield of Rolling Stone wrote that McCartney III "recalls the pastoral, laid-back sound of his 1970 solo debut" and describes the album as a "playful gem".
 In his album review for NME, Mark Beaumont calls the LP a "stellar return to his three-decade-spanning series".
 Helen Brown of The Independent stated that "Melodic charm, craftsmanship and open-minded optimism make this solo album a real treat" and describes the album as "Weird, wonderful and whimsical", with McCartney on "inspirational form".